OriginFinancial/frontend-take-home-assignment/README.md

 ## Instructions

 1. We added a project structure (build system with react, redux, jest, styled components and typescript) to not waste your time.
 But feel free to change the stack as is more confortable to you.
 2. Develop the pages according to designed mockups.
+You have to implement desktop and mobile versions.
+Take a look in `mockups` folder
 3. Take care about our business rules.
 4. We care a lot about testing our codebase.
 Make sure to test your application somehow.